 The Garden State has tried to authorize sports betting twice—once in 2012 and again in 2014.
 Both attempts were shut down following a lawsuit from the major sports leagues, but Governor Chris Christie decided to fight back in 2014.
 The state appealed to the federal government that the Professional and Amateur Sports Protection Act is unconstitutional.
 Their argument was that states should have the right to decide their own fate regarding sports gambling since it is not mentioned anywhere in the US Constitution.
 They lost their appeal in the lower circuit courts but somehow managed to land an audience with the Supreme Court.

 The fact that SCOTUS would hear the case is news in itself since they normally uphold the ruling(s) of lower courts in such matters.
-A final decision from the Supreme Court is expected sometime in mid-to-late 2018.
-If New Jersey manages to win the case, there is a high probability that PASPA will be struck down, meaning New Jersey and the other 45 states affected by it can implement state-regulated sports betting.
-Analysts are giving NJ a fair chance at winning, so these are exciting times for the domestic online gambling market.
+A final decision from the Supreme Court came in May 2018.
+New Jersey won the case, and are allowed to offer domestic sports betting in their state.
+The decision also allows other states to enact laws to allow domestic sports betting if they choose to do so.

 Frequently Asked Questions About Sports Betting In New Jersey

 What Types Of Betting Lines Are There?